-The reference interest rate for mortgages is now 1.25%.
+The reference interest rate for mortgages is still 1.25%.
 At comparis.ch, you can calculate the amount by which your rent should be reduced.

 The reference interest rate offers a point of reference for the calculation of rents: if it decreases, rents should go down, too.
 However, landlords are not obliged to reduce rents automatically when the reference interest rate goes down.
 It’s therefore up to tenants to take action themselves.
 You can calculate in advance what rent reduction you are entitled to.

 Rent reduction takes effect after the next termination date

 If you didn't request a reduction in your rent the last time the rate went down, you should act now.
 You will find the interest rate currently applied in your tenancy agreement or most recent rental increase notice.